panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ### 2.3 Code units

-Ok, the Unicode characters, code points and planes are abstractions.
+Ok, the Unicode characters, code points, and planes are abstractions.

 But now let's see how Unicode is implemented at the physical, hardware level.